FA Cup fourth-round draw on Sunday

 16 Fulham

-17 Tottenham Hotspur/Morecambe
+17 Tottenham Hotspur

 18 Crystal Palace